watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

     - Provide a vendor neutral solution so that a specific on-premises or cloud environment does not become a new dependency.

-4. Migrate data from MongoDB on-premises to Azure CosmosDB with the least change possible to the application code.
+4. Migrate data from MongoDB on-premises to Azure Cosmos DB with the least change possible to the application code.

-5. Continue to use Git repositories for source control and integrate into a CICD workflow.
+5. Continue to use Git repositories for source control and integrate into a CI/CD workflow.

 6. Prefer a complete suite of operational management tools with:

     - UI for manual deployment and management during development and initial POC work.

-    - APIs for integrated CICD automation.
+    - APIs for integrated CI/CD automation.

     - Container scheduling and orchestration.